duymap/blockchain-cli/README.md

 # blockchain-cli
-- Blockchain command line test
+- Blockchain command line test for study
-- This work well with nodejs verion 4.2.2
+- This work well with nodejs 6.x

 # Install
 ```